gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 # Discussion

-Our results showed a decreasing relationship between species richness and LCBD values on broad continuous scales but also highlight that the exact form of this relationship varies depending on the region and the spatial extent on which it is measured.
+Our results showed a decreasing relationship between species richness and LCBD values on broad continuous scales but also highlighted that the exact form of this relationship varies depending on the region and the spatial extent on which it is measured.
 Our species-rich Northeast subregion ([@fig:subareas]) showed a decreasing relationship, very similar to previous studies, and slightly curvilinear, as described by @Heino2017ExpSpe.
 This result for Warblers species is in line with the original study on fish communities [@Legendre2013BetDiv] and